ray-x/navigator.lua/README.md

 - Easy code navigation, view diagnostic errors, see relationships of functions, variables

 - A plugin combines the power of LSP and 🌲🏡 Treesitter together.
-Not only provids a better highlight but also help you analyse symbol context effectively.
+Not only provides a better highlight but also help you analyse symbol context effectively.

 - ctags fuzzy search & build ctags symbols